Short essay on what makes Dunkirk one of my favorite films in recent memory.

 The Dunkirk Evacuation, even amidst severely disastrous circumstances for the Allied forces, was a triumph of human effort.
 Given the cause of saving hundreds of thousands of soldiers along the beach, pinned down and running out of time, the English civilian force back home rose to the occasion.
 The story highlights the prodigious flexibility of the vital civilian role in war times.
 Those back home, the elders, children and women, are expected to ramp up the means of production and ration their own supplies in an organized movement to aid the soldiers out on the front.
 However, given extraordinary circumstances, Dunkirk showcases the admirable response to a call for action and the extraordinary efforts those on the homefront can and will take in order to protect their countrymen and save lives.
 Mark Rylance’s character, Mr. Dawson, puts the responsibility he bears into simple terms, “Men my age dictate this war.
 Why should we be allowed to send our children to fight it.”

 In the end, I think part of what makes this film so remarkable is that Nolan knew exactly the kind of experience he wanted to impart to the audience.
 Being part British, he is fully aware of what this story says about the communal endeavor of war and how meaningful this story still is for the English people.
 It is required learning in the U.K. for all students.
 At the time, and like the movie shows, many of the young soldiers returning home might feel shame upon merely surviving the ordeal.
 However, given the circumstances, the English countrymen back home, galvanized by Churchill’s speech, give thanks to the fighters and proper context to the importance of living to fight another day.
 Survival was enough.
 In the film’s finale, you can’t help feel a sense of exultation at seeing all those boats arrive on the shores of Dunkirk in deliverance.
-I am not of British heritage, I can only imagine the feelings it elicited in those that are. ~
+I am not of British heritage, I can only imagine the feelings that shot elicited in those that are. ~